-The popularity of Thame Pop Choir has meant that we have been able to use surplus funds to support local charities.
-Since its inception in April 2014 the choir has donated a total of £8,584 to the following charities:
+The popularity of Thame Pop Choir has meant that we have been able to donate surplus funds to support local charities.
+Since its inception in April 2014 the choir has donated a total of £10,584 to the following charities:

 Thame and District Day Centre